dcadenas/keycast/docs/archive/ARCHITECTURE_MULTIDOMAIN.md

 # Keycast Multi-Domain Architecture Summary

+> ⚠️ **DEPRECATED** - This document describes an outdated single-domain architecture.
+> The current system uses docker-compose with PostgreSQL persistent volumes.
+> See `/docs/ARCHITECTURE.md` and `/CLAUDE.md` for current architecture.

 ## Overview
-Keycast is a NIP-46 remote signing service with OAuth 2.0 authorization, built in Rust using Axum web framework and SQLite.
+Keycast is a NIP-46 remote signing service with OAuth 2.0 authorization, built in Rust using Axum web framework and PostgreSQL.
 It enables users to sign into Nostr apps using email/password authentication with encrypted key management.

-**Current Deployment**: Single domain (oauth.divine.video) on Google Cloud Run with Litestream for SQLite persistence.
+**Current Deployment**: Single domain (login.divine.video) on Google Cloud Run with Litestream for PostgreSQL persistence.

 ---